 What should I serve with these Sun-Dried Tomato, Spinach and Feta Turkey Burgers?

-- French Fries, Sweet Potato Fries, Tater tots or all of the above?
+- These Smoky Crispy Sweet Potato Fries, Tater tots or all of the above?
 I mean, a total no brainer.

 - These Easy Cheesy Zucchini Tots are always a fun (and toddler friendly) side dish for a good burger.